 The parish of Maybole lies south of Ayr on the coast of the county.
 The moderately large parish includes some open country around Brown Carrick Hill, the town of Maybole itself and the villages of Greenean, Auchendrane, Minishant and Dunure.

 An 1837 description of Maybole, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 Maybole burgh grew as a market centre on the main road skirting Carrick and provided residences for landed families of the area.
 The improvement of communications in the 19th century allowed the gentry to move into Ayr and allowed the town to develop some industry based on farm products, notably the manufacture of boots and shoes.
 By 1890 there were ten factories employing more than 1,500 staff and producing over 1 million pairs of boots annually.
 Alexander Jack established a major agricultural machinery plant of national repute.
 Both industries were expanded by the arrival of the railway in 1859.
 But recession set in after World War I, hastened by competition from elsewhere in the UK and from overseas.
 The last shoe manufacturer closed in 1962 and the last tannery ceased trading in 1969.